Water Usage Charges Policy

 Water usage charges for new tenants

-On receipt of that water usage bill, FACS will compare the percentage water charge paid by the tenant since their tenancy started, with the tenant's estimated actual usage over that period.
-FACS will place any credit adjustment arising from that reconciliation on the tenant's account.
+On receipt of that water usage bill, DCJ will compare the percentage water charge paid by the tenant since their tenancy started, with the tenant's estimated actual usage over that period.
+DCJ will place any credit adjustment arising from that reconciliation on the tenant's account.
 Any debit adjustment will be included as an adjustment in the calculation of the first actual water charge for that tenancy.

 Water usage charges for tenants who are temporarily away from their property